tytydraco/yessleep/out/I_took_the_wrong_road__now_something_is_watching_me_from_the_snow.md

 I called the police, hospitals, fire department...
 But I can't give them an address.
 My GPS is not working here.
 And for some reason they can't track me down.
 Most of them think I am joking...

 I don't have much longer to type here.
 I can hear something in the wind.
 It's telling me to come out and it will help me find my way home.
-It wants to take me somewhere where I will always be warm and happy.
+It wants to take me to a place where I will always be warm and happy.
 It feels a bit crazy saying it, let alone typing it...

 But I'm not going to trust it.
 I see what it does to us.